oroinc/documentation/platform/architecture/customization/how_to_customize.rst

 ..
 TODO replace link one the information on entities is synced to the OroCommerce

 In the **System > Entity Management**, you can create a data model for a new business entity (e.g. add information about the purchase orders and link them  to the B2B orders in OroCommerce), and start using it right away after quick field and relationships configuration.
-See :ref:`Entities Management <entities-management>` for detailed information.
+See `Entities Management <https://oroinc.com/orocrm/doc/current/admin-guide/entities>`_ for detailed information.

 In the **System > Workflows**, you can automate a workflow to reflect a custom business process in your organization.
-See :ref:`Workflows <doc--system--workflow-management>` for detailed information.

 .. finish_architecture_customization_how_to_customize